quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 "generic:error").

 ### error
-Importance: Core

 Used to log details of an internal error that might not get reflected on the wire.
+It has Core importance level; see {{importance}}.

 ~~~ cddl
 GenericError = {